 You can fix this error by updating the operating system to a newer version.
-Windows client builds newer than 16278 should work.
+Windows client versions newer than 1803 should work.

 The "Windows Setup could not configure Windows to run on this computer's hardware." error occurs when the BOOT partition does not have the boot flag set.

 You can fix this error by setting the "Boot" partition as Active.
 This fix might not work after the first boot process.

 The Windows on Raspberry imager does that automatically (starting from version 0.2).

 You can't connect to any network device because there are no Ethernet or Wireless LAN drivers available at the